 Whatever may be your motivation to attend the MAMI fest and whatever you may have heard from past attendees, I confirm that every part of it is true.
 Experiencing the festival is a feeling that gives you instant pleasure and the film screening may not even have begun.

 Here are a few things about the MAMI MFF if you are a first-timer:

 The films at the fest are classified based on their origin and type.
 Some of these are competitive, meaning awards will be given out for the best film as adjudged by the jury.
-Here are all the categories of films at MAMI MFF (these are colour-coded in the schedule):
+Here are all the categories of films at the 2023 MAMI MFF:

 - Opening Film

 - South Asia Competition – contemporary South Asian films